NREL/OpenStudio-user-documentation/docs/reference/command_line_interface.md

 The OpenStudio Command Line Interface (CLI) is a self-contained executable which includes everything needed to apply OpenStudio Measures to an OpenStudio Model and run an EnergyPlus simulation.
 The CLI is only avaiable in OpenStudio version 2.0 and higher.
 The CLI contains a full OpenStudio Ruby environment, the list of Ruby Gems available in each version of OpenStudio can be found [here](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix).

+This document provides an overview of the most important features of the CLI, it is not meant to be an exhaustive reference.
+For an exhaustive list of features available in the CLI please refer to the command line output of the `--help` command.
+For a complete list of the properties available in the OSW file format please refer to the [OSW JSON schema](https://raw.githubusercontent.com/NREL/OpenStudio-workflow-gem/osw/spec/schema/osw_output.json).
+For a complete description of the WorkflowJSON class please refer to the [documentation](https://github.com/NREL/OpenStudio/tree/develop/openstudiocore/src/utilities/filetypes/WorkflowJSON.hpp).

 # Command Overview

 The CLI is executed by calling the OpenStudio executable from the command line with a set of command line arguments.
 Calling the CLI with no arguments (such as when double-clicking the executable) causes the CLI to print a help message and then exit.
 Several switches which control program behavior may be passed immediately following the OpenStudio executable.
 Switches often have both a short form and a long form for convienence.
 Multiple program level switches may be combined.
 Program level switches include: